Sufficient Invariant Learning for Distribution Shift: Appendix

-Using DomainBed framework \citep{gulrajani2020search}, we can evaluate Domain Generalization algorithms by randomly sampling hyperparameter combinations within predefined hyperparameter search ranges for each algorithm.
-The goal of Domain Generalization is to train models that perform robustly on unseen domains.
+Using DomainBed framework \citep{gulrajani2020search}, we evaluate domain generalization algorithms by randomly sampling hyperparameter combinations within predefined hyperparameter search ranges for each algorithm.
+The goal of domain generalization is to train models that perform robustly on unseen domains.
 Consequently, the choice of the best model is heavily influenced by whether the validation set used for model selection is sampled from the test domain or the train domains.
 To account for this, we provide results for both the training-domain validation set, which does not utilize information from the test domain, and the test-domain validation set, where model selection is performed using information from the test domain.
 The following subsections present the results for each dataset, considering both model selection methods.

 By combining ASGDRO with the existing successful domain generalization approach, DPLCLIP \citep{zhang2021amortized}\footnote{https://github.com/shogi880/DPLCLIP}, we demonstrate the versatility of ASGDRO, as it can easily be integrated with other algorithms.
 Moreover, our results show that ASGDRO not only improves performance in the context of subpopulation shift but also achieves performance gains in the presence of domain shift.
-For experimental details, we set the range of the robust step size $\gamma$ as \verb|lambda r: 10**r.uniform(-2, 0)| and the neighborhood size $\rho$ as \verb|lambda r: r.choice([0.05, 0.2, 0.5, 0.8])|.
+For experimental details, we set the range of the robust step size $\gamma$ as \verb|lambda r: 10**r.uniform(-4, -2)| with $\gamma=0.001$ by default and the neighborhood size $\rho$ as \verb|lambda r: r.choice([0.05, 0.5, 1.0, 5.0])|.
 The other settings are the same as DPLCLIP \citep{zhang2021amortized}.
-Following common convention, we conducted 20 hyperparameter searches and reported the averages for three random seeds.
-We evaluated our model on the four datasets as in the original DPLCLIP paper: VLCS \citep{li2017deeper}, PACS \citep{fang2013unbiased}, OfficeHome \citep{venkateswara2017deep}, and TerraIncognita \citep{beery2018recognition}.
+Following common convention, we conduct 20 hyperparameter searches and reported the averages for three random seeds.
+We evaluated our model on the five datasets: VLCS \citep{fang2013unbiased}, PACS \citep{li2017deeper}, OfficeHome \citep{venkateswara2017deep}, TerraIncognita \citep{beery2018recognition} and DomainNet \citep{peng2019moment}.
+For the original ASGDRO experiments, we follow the experimental setup of \cite{wang2023sharpness}\footnote{https://github.com/Wang-pengfei/SAGM}.

-\subsection{Model selection: training-domain validation set}
+\subsubsection{Model selection: training-domain validation set}